 Legal Documents All legal documentation must be signed by the Parish Council Chairman and one other serving member.

-The Standing Orders for the conduct of Council business shall generally accord with those published in draft form by NALC in 2011.
+The Standing Orders for the conduct of Council business shall generally accord with those published by NALC in 2022.
 The principle Orders are reproduced below and include options where they have been taken up.

 - The Council meet at 7.30pm on the first Wednesday each month excepting September.
 Meetings will normally be held in the Community Centre or by electronic means if a physical meeting is not possible